Kansas City Royals minor league players: Hunter Owen

 Hunter Scot Owen (born January 30, 2002) is an American baseball pitcher in the Kansas City Royals organization.

 Owen attended South Portland High School in South Portland, Maine.
 In 2019, he was named the Maine Gatorade Baseball Player of the Year.

 After graduating in 2020, Owen enrolled at Vanderbilt University to play college baseball for the Commodores.
 In 2021 and 2022, he played collegiate summer baseball with the Brewster Whitecaps of Cape Cod Baseball League.
-As a junior in 2023, he started 12 games and went 4-0 with a 3.52 ERA and 76 strikeouts over 64 innings while missing time due to fatigue and shoulder soreness.
+As a junior in 2023, he started 12 games and went 4–0 with a 3.52 ERA and 76 strikeouts over 64 innings while missing time due to fatigue and shoulder soreness.
 After the season, he participated in the 2023 MLB Draft combine.
 Owen was selected by the Kansas City Royals in the fourth round of the 2023 Major League Baseball draft.
 He signed with the team for $631,700.

-Owen made his professional debut in 2024 with the Quad Cities River Bandits, starting 22 games and going 6-7 with a 4.24 ERA and eighty strikeouts over 102 innings.
-He was assigned to the Northwest Arkansas Naturals to open the 2025 season.
+Owen made his professional debut in 2024 with the Quad Cities River Bandits, starting 22 games and going 6–7 with a 4.24 ERA and eighty strikeouts over 102 innings.
+He was assigned to the Northwest Arkansas Naturals for the 2025 season.
+Over 22 games (19 starts), Owen went 5–5 with a 3.80 ERA and 107 strikeouts over 94 2/3 innings.
 He was assigned to play in the Arizona Fall League with the Surprise Saguaros after the season.
+Owen returned to Northwest Arkansas to begin the 2026 season and was promoted to the Omaha Storm Chasers in September.
+Across 26 games between both teams, he had a 3–7 record, a 5.97 ERA, and 113 strikeouts over 98 innings.